mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 <!---->
 ### Swim Notes

 This swim felt like I had a run about 90 minutes prior.
-That long kick set did have hips working but also was enough of a rest to crank out a the following:
+That long kick set did work the hips but was enough of a rest to crank out the following:

 ![100m Swim PR](/assets/jpg/swimpr-20210416.jpeg)
 <div class="agencyvc" style="text-align:center;margin:-200px 0 170px 0;font-size:4.5em;color:white;">1:35<small>/100m</small></div>